High-End Accommodations on Montana's Big Hole River

 Non-Angling Activities and Options

 With 1,800 acres to explore at the Silver Bow Club, there is always something to do!
 Hike the slopes of the Pioneer Mountains and take in the spectacular views of the Big Hole River and the valley below.
 Jump in one of the ranch’s golf carts to explore the ranch and beyond.
-Their new, one-mile golf cart path leaves from the lodge and travels along the river.
+Their one-mile golf cart path leaves from the lodge and travels along the river.
 Passing under an active eagle’s nest, the path takes you to two separate picnic areas along the Big Hole River.
 Circle back by the cabins and complete the loop.
 Use carts for carrying fishing gear to some of the best spots to fish on the Big Hole River on the ranch property!
 Tour the ranch on an ATV too!
 Explore the hay meadows and the mountains of the Silver Bow Club on a guided ATV tour.
 Their tours take you high on the mountains behind the ranch to wildflower meadows and breathtaking vistas.
+Trap shooting, horseback riding, and massages can also be arranged with advanced notice.
 In autumn, their ranch also functions as a pheasant hunting preserve.
-There are acres to hunt with friends and dogs.

 Internet / Communications